Kylie Gauci: National team

 Gauci first played for the Australian junior national team when she was fourteen years old.
 She joined the national team, known as the Gliders, in 2002, when she was 17 years old.
 She played in a four-game test series in Canberra against Japan in March, the first Australian hosted international for the team since the 2000 Summer Paralympics.
 She was then selected to play at the 2002 World Cup event in Japan.

 Gauci represented Australia as a member of the Gliders at the 2002, 2006 and 2010 World Championships, where they finished fourth each time.
 She was named to the World All Star 5 at the World Championships in Amsterdam in 2006.
 She was selected to participate in a national team training camp in 2010, and was a member of the team that played in the Osaka Cup in 2009.
 She has played over 180 international games.

 Paralympics

 Gauci competed with the team at the 2004 Summer Paralympics in Athens and 2008 Summer Paralympics in Beijing, where she won a silver and bronze medal respectively.
 The 2004 Games were her debut Games.
 She also played in the 2012 Summer Paralympics.
 In the group stage, the Australia women's national wheelchair basketball team at the 2012 Summer Paralympics posted wins against Brazil, Great Britain, and the Netherlands, but lost to Canada.
 This was enough to advance the Gliders to the quarter-finals, where they beat Mexico.
 The Gliders then defeated the United States by a point to set up a final clash with Germany.
 The Gliders lost 44–58, and earned a silver medal.
 Gauci scored 15 points with 4 rebounds.
 She was the only player on her team to score a three-point field goal in the whole series, scoring two of them.

-Recognition

-In 2022, inducted into New South Wales Basketball Hall of Fame.